p4-mapreduce

 sys 0m0.039s

-This example does not busy wait.
+This example does not busy-wait.
 Notice that the user time is small compared to the real time.

-$ time mapreduce-master 6000
+$ time mapreduce-manager

 ...